Basic Worker’s Guide to Maryland Unemployment Hearings

 Those who are dissatisfied with a final decision of the Board of Appeals may appeal to the Circuit Court for a judicial appeal that is based the total record of the case, i.e. NOT a “do-over from the top” but a review to determine legal errors and very gross factual errors only.
 Accordingly, it’s important to take the Lower Appeals hearing seriously; it’s worth it in most cases to hire an attorney or at least to consult with one and it is often the last opportunity to present the truth.

 The two main issues in unemployment cases are misconduct (of varying degrees) and voluntary quit for cause.
 In a misconduct case, the employer has the burden of proof of showing conduct by the worker that either violates a fairly communicated workplace rule or otherwise manifested gross disregard for the interests of the employer.
 Misconduct grades run from (simple/petty) misconduct which involves a penalty of benefit “weeks”, to gross misconduct and aggravated misconduct which bar all access to UI benefits until the worker is rehired and earns through wages/salary an amount of compensation equal to a large factor of the weekly benefit pay-out.
 As of March 1, 2011, the penalty for simple misconduct increased from 5-10 weeks of disqualification to 10-15 weeks.
-The penalty for gross misconduct remains an absolutely bar until the worker finds new work and earns through work an amount equal to 25 times his weekly unemployment benefit amount, increased from 20 times.
+The penalty for gross misconduct remains an absolutely bar until the worker finds new work and earns through work an amount equal to 25 times his weekly unemployment benefit amount, increased from 20 times; for many workers receiving the current (2023) maximum of $430.00/week, this means a disqualification until the worker has earned $10,750.00 in gross Maryland wages ($430 x 25 weeks).

 Voluntary quit for a serious justified cause related to the job itself – such as EXTREMELY abusive treatment by management, unethical or illegal demands, or the like – allows the worker to keep unemployment benefits, whereas voluntary quit for the lesser “valid circumstances” related to the job or to the worker’s personal circumstances may result in a penalty of benefit weeks.
-Voluntary quit for insufficient cause bars benefits entirely until a worker is rehired and earns back into the system.
-Sometimes, it’s a close call whether a worker quit or was terminated.
+Voluntary quit for insufficient cause bars benefits entirely until a worker is rehired and earns back into the system 15 times the weekly benefit amount otherwise payable.
+Sometimes, it’s a close call whether a worker quit or was terminated, especially (in my experience with clients) in restaurants and hotels.

 Most Maryland attorneys do not do unemployment hearings; there’s a reason why you see advertisements for car accident lawyers and medical malpractice lawyers and DWI/DUI lawyers, but almost none for unemployment insurance litigators.
 One might think that in this economy, the demand for unemployment attorneys would be very high – and demand is so high that at least one Bar Association Lawyer Referral Service in Maryland has been soliciting lawyers to take more of these cases.
-Legal fees in unemployment cases are capped by state regulation, although the State of Maryland has issued some new (1/2011) regulations to make it easier for attorneys to assist workers.
-Most Maryland attorneys shy away from these cases for those reasons.
-Fortunately, some lawyers do practice in this area in Maryland.
+Legal fees in unemployment cases are capped by state regulation such that it’s hard for lawyers who do primarily billable time to justify handling many such cases.
+Many, though not all, Maryland attorneys shy away from these cases for those reasons.

 BOTTOM LINE: If you have lost your job, you need to file for unemployment benefits as quickly as possible.
 Similarly, if the telephone hearing has gone against you as a claimant worker, you need to appeal as soon as possible.
 Delay can damage or destroy your case.
 You should contact an attorney as soon as possible to obtain legal advice.
-If you wish you may contact our office at 410-561-6061 to set up an employment consultation.
+My office is available at the number in red to the upper right.